Center Parcs UK and Ireland: Transport

 Nearly all walk or cycle from place to place, with bikes available for hire at all parks.
-Longleat has a train.
+Longleat has a land train as well as everything else.

 Controversies

 In September 2022, Center Parcs made the decision to close all of its UK locations for the funeral of Elizabeth II.
-This included moving all check-ins scheduled for Monday 19 September to the following day, and asking that all guests already present vacate the site by 10am and not return until 10am on Tuesday.
-The company later partially reversed this decision, after widespread ridicule and derision by the UK media and customer complaints.
+This included moving all check-ins scheduled for Monday 19 September to the following day, and asking that all guests already present vacate the site by 10 am and not return until 10 am on Tuesday.
+The company later partially reversed this decision after widespread ridicule and derision by the UK media and customer complaints.
 It later clarified that guests may remain on site, but that they would be prevented from leaving their accommodation on the day of the funeral.
 This statement was later amended, with guests told they'd be able to walk around the sites on that date if they wished.
 However, guests due to arrive on the Monday were still to be denied access to the site, causing disruption to travel plans for many.